ADSCIAN/ssalib/README.md

 ## Overview

-The `vassal` Python package implements the basic Singular Spectrum Analysis (SSA) from Broomhead & King (1986), relying on different Singular Value Decomposition (SVD) algorithms implemented in various Python scientific packages, and provides a convenient API along with plotting capabilities.
+The `vassal` Python package implements the basic Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique, relying on different Singular Value Decomposition (SVD) methods form existing Python scientific packages, and provides a convenient API along with plotting capabilities.

 ## What is SSA?

 SSA is a great time series decomposition technique typically used to explore a signal and separate its deterministic components (e.g., trend or seasonality) from noise.
 Learn more in the `vassal` project documentation.
-SSA is a multi-step process:
+SSA is a three-step process:
-1. Matrix Construction (trajectory embedding);
+1. Matrix Construction (Time-delayed Embedding);
 2. Singular Value Decomposition (SVD);
 3. Grouping & Signal Reconstruction;